 The word “Itchy Eyes” suggests a displeasing sensation in the eyes or sometimes around the eyes as well.
 Ocular Pruritus is the medical word used for itchy eyes.
-Itchy eye is a common problem related to eyes these days.
-It’s mostly due to the highly polluted environment we are living in or can increase in the allergy seasons.
+The itchy eye is a common problem related to eyes these days.
+It’s mostly due to the highly polluted environment we are living in or an increase in the allergy seasons.

 The major cause of an itchy is an irritating substance that is an allergen mostly pollen or dust particle.
 These substances cause the release of a compound called Histamine that leads to itchiness and redness in eyes.
 Eye allergies can be either seasonal or perennial.

 - Seasonal allergies can cause allergic conjunctivitis caused by exposure to pollens, grass and weeds.